EricRovell/radix/README.md

 Of course, it is possible to use [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) instead, but coercion between numbers and BigInts are not that great.

-In this library numbers are represented by ranks as an array items `[ 1, 2, 3 ] // same as 123` what makes it easier to work with such limitation.
+This library use ranks array to represent a number: `[ 1, 2, 3 ] // same as 123` which makes it easier to work with such limitation. `BigInt` used for internal calculations so values above safe integer threshold won't be a problem.

-### Personal

-The main reason for this package for exist, there are plans for small educational webapp for learning numeral bases and this package will be used here.
-You can see the example project [here](https://numbers-ruby.vercel.app), it is a bit old and full of bugs.
-I have decided to do it better from scratch and the work begins here as a little package that might be usefull for someone else too.

-You can find the new project [here](https://radix.vercel.app).
-It is in early stage of development and influences of the development of this package.

 ## Getting started